hwsmm/cosutrainer/README.md

 # cosu-trainer
-cosu-trainer is a replacement for [FunOrange's osu-trainer](https://github.com/FunOrange/osu-trainer), but for Linux.
+cosu-trainer is a replacement for [FunOrange's osu-trainer](https://github.com/FunOrange/osu-trainer), but for Linux (and experimental support for Windows)

 You can use all of its features with commands, so you can even put the command in your DE/WM key shortcuts for easy conversion on the fly.
 GUI is also provided within a single executable.